Nathan Cullen: Provincial politics

 On January 27, 2020, Cullen was appointed by the Government of British Columbia as the liaison between the province and the Wetʼsuwetʼen hereditary chiefs.
 Cullen's appointment came in the midst of the 2020 Canadian pipeline and railway protests, after the hereditary chiefs refused to meet with BC Minister of Indigenous Relations Scott Fraser.

 In the lead up to the 2020 British Columbia general election, Cullen announced his intention to seek the nomination for the BC NDP in the riding of Stikine, essentially the northern portion of his federal riding.
 His candidacy became the subject of controversy when he was acclaimed by the party one week after Annita McPhee, a former elected president of the Tahltan Nation, announced she was seeking the nomination for the riding.
 The BC NDP has an equity policy whereby a male MLA has to be replaced by a member of an equity-seeking group, such as a woman or a First Nations person, when he retires.
 The party claimed that McPhee's application contained invalid signatures, and that the local riding association conducted a search for candidates to meet its equity policy but none were willing to stand.
-McPhee asked Nathan Cullen to step down to from seeking the nomination for that riding because of the party's equity policy but Cullen refused.
+McPhee asked Nathan Cullen to step down from seeking the nomination for that riding because of the party's equity policy but Cullen refused.
 Despite the controversy, Cullen was elected with 51.7% of the vote.

 On November 26, 2020, Cullen was sworn in to the Executive Council of British Columbia as Minister of State for Lands and Resource Operations.
 On February 25, 2022 he was appointed Minister of Municipal Affairs.
 He was subsequently named Minister of Water, Land and Resource Stewardship and Minister Responsible for Fisheries in the Eby ministry on December 7, 2022.

+In the 2024 British Columbia general election, he was unseated by Sharon Hartwell from the Conservative Party of British Columbia.